district-5/php-mondoc/README.md

 * `MondocModifiedDateTrait` - Adds a `md` property to a model to utilise as an updated date.
   * This value is automatically assigned the current UTC date, but you can override this behaviour by assigning a value to the `md` property prior to saving.
+* `MondocCloneableTrait` - Adds a `clone` method to the model, which will return a new instance of the model with the same properties as the original.
+Optionally, when calling `->clone` you can pass a boolean to indicate if you want to persist the new model to the database.
+The optional second parameter is the object or class to clone to.
+For example, you can make a clone of `MyModel` and convert it to `OtherModel` by calling `$myModel->clone( < save:bool > , OtherModel::class)`.

 **Traits examples**